Skip to content (press enter)

 • Able to think strategically, critically, and creatively about various coastal, environmental, and social justice issues,

-• Able and willing to commit 2 to 5 hours monthly to duties,
+• Able and willing to commit to fulfilling their duties,

 • Able to attend required meetings,